NEED SOME HELP? CALL 01625 442899 or EMAIL

 • Unique grain pattern

-• Excellent thermal efficiency
+• Excellent thermal efficiency.

 Softwoods such as pine are often used in cheaper internal bifold doors.
 Pine is not an ideal material for external bifold doors due to its tendency to warp.
 The price of softwood bifolds may be tempting but there are several drawbacks to softwoods which you should take into consideration.
 See our comparison table below.

-Main features of pine:
+Main features of pine

 Pine is probably the most popular type of cheap softwood material.
 The main features of pine are: